Richard Bergmann

-Richard Bergmann (10 April 1919 – 5 April 1970) was an Austrian and British international table tennis player.
+Richard Bergmann (10 April 1919 – 5 April 1970) was an Austrian-British international table tennis player.
 Winner of seven World Championships, including four Singles, one Men's Doubles, two Team's titles and 22 medals in total.
 He is considered to be one of the greatest players in history, only Viktor Barna has won more World Championship gold medals in singles.

 Table tennis career

 His 22 World Championship medals include seven gold medals; two in the men's team, one in the men's doubles at the 1936 World Table Tennis Championships with Viktor Barna and four times in the singles at the 1937, 1939, 1948 and 1950.

 Legacy

 Bergmann was inducted into the International Jewish Sports Hall of Fame in 1982, and into the International Table Tennis Foundation Hall of Fame in 1993 as one of twelve founding members.
 Since 1967, the Richard Bergmann Fair Play Trophy is contested at the Liebherr World Championships.